YiQuanMarx/Agricultural_Diseases_Dentification/README.md

 The code requires
 * Python 3.6 or higher
 * PyTorch 1.0 or higher
-and the requirements listed as follow:
+and the requirements listed are as follow:
 * pandas
 * numpy
 * torch